qms-design-control

 Seal makes design controls a living system where gaps become visible the moment they're created.

-When you create a design input, it exists as a record in the system—not a line in a document.
+When you create a design input, it exists as a record in the system.
+Not a line in a document.
 When you create a design output, you link it to the inputs it addresses.
 The system knows which inputs have outputs and which don't.
 When you create a verification test, you link it to the outputs it verifies.
 The system knows which outputs have verification and which don't.

 The traceability matrix isn't a spreadsheet someone maintains.
 It's a view computed from actual relationships.
 When an input has no output, the matrix shows a gap.
 When an output has no verification, the matrix shows a gap.
 You see the gap immediately, not when the auditor asks about it.

-When requirements change—and they always change—the system propagates the impact.
+When requirements change.
+And they always change.
+The system propagates the impact.
 A changed input flags its linked outputs for review.
 Changed outputs flag their verification tests for reassessment.
 The traceability doesn't break silently; it highlights what needs attention.

 Inputs: Where Everything Begins